ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/websites/wordpress.md

 # WordPress

-WordPress is an incredibly popular blogging platform that's increasingly being used as a CMS.
+WordPress is an incredibly popular blogging platform that's increasingly being used as a Content Management System (CMS).

 ```eval_rst
 .. seealso::